AlvinRC/Mosh/README.md

 - Ability to play and easily share music they discover across streaming service platforms, encouraging shared experiences through music.

+Usage:
+(Web Demo)
+- NOTE: Was being maintained by other members but is no longer so features may not work mosh-37501.web.app/

+(Local Hosting)
+- First run the backend
+cd source-code/mosh/src
+cd auth-server/authorization_code
+node app.js
+- Then run the frontend
+// In a separate terminal
+cd ../../
+yarn start

+Note: for backend don't need to replace spotify api secret/id

 Software Architecture:
 ![alt text](images/image-0.png)